matt1187/765VL/readme.md

 - all component with  followed ID is optional (R50-55, U50, J3, D50-57, RP5, RP6)
 It has debug function and aren't required for card functionally.
 - Don't forgot solder birdge on JP6 / JP7, otherwise the card won't generate any videosignal.
+- STB ROM with 1 waitstate is recommended.
+ROM with 0 WS is fast and has few issues.

 # Bill of material